STEMSight-Project/PIM/Front-End/README.md

-The STEMSightPIM  or is it is a **Next.js 15** application  for monitoring camera AI performance and analyzing movement detection data from Raspberry Pi 4 devices.
+The   or is it is a **Next.js 15** application  for monitoring camera AI performance and analyzing movement detection data from Raspberry Pi 4 devices.
 It provides dashboards for viewing live camera feeds, reviewing AI-detected postures and movements, and managing

 ```